Living with Wildlife

 Animals: Rabies vector species, Herptiles, Small Mammals, Small Carnivores, Hoofed Animals, Semi-Aquatic Mammals, Birds.

-Animals: Birds, Groundhogs, Porcupines, Possums, Songbirds, Squirrels, Turtles, Waterbirds, Weasels
+Animals: Birds, Groundhogs, Porcupines, Opossums, Songbirds, Squirrels, Turtles, Waterbirds, Weasels

 Ontario Turtle Conservation Centre

-Animals: Coyotes, Deer, Foxes, Groundhogs, Porcupines, Possums, Rabbits, Racoons, Reptiles, Skunks, Squirrels, Weasels
+Animals: Coyotes, Deer, Foxes, Groundhogs, Porcupines, Opossums, Rabbits, Raccoons, Reptiles, Skunks, Squirrels, Weasels